 - Malden Flaky Sea Salt

-- Adjust your oven rack to the 2nd level position and pre-heat your oven to 350ºF.
+- Adjust your oven rack to the 2nd level position (just above center) and preheat your oven to 350ºF.
 Line cookie sheets with parchment paper and set aside.

 - In a medium bowl, whisk together the almond flour, baking powder, and baking soda.
 Set aside.

-- Using your hand-held mixer or stand mixer fitted with the paddle attachment, beat the butter, sugar, and brown sugar until it's well blended and creamy.
+- Using your hand mixer or stand mixer fitted with the paddle attachment, beat the unsalted butter, granulated sugar, and light brown sugar until it's well blended and creamy.

 - Add in the egg making sure it's blended completely, followed by the egg yolk of the 2nd egg.
 Then add in the vanilla extract.